Master-PLC/PyITS/README.md

-# UniMonitor
+# UITS
-Unified framework for industrial monitoring tasks.
+A unified toolkit for industrial time-series analytics